The gamma/hadron discriminator $LCm$ in realistic air shower array experiments: and the detector technology

 Scintillator arrays are widely used in cosmic-ray observatories.
 Without entering a detailed discussion of their advantages or disadvantages as compared to WCDs arrays, hereafter, their performance in gamma/hadron discrimination is explored regarding the gamma/hadron discriminating variables, $C_{k}$ and $LCm$.

 Scintillators are very good for tagging charged particles but not for measuring their energies and/or identifying muons without using shielding to the other charged particles.
 Therefore gamma/hadron discriminating algorithms based on muon counting are not efficient for unshielded scintillator arrays.
-Furthermore scintillators are not directly sensitive to the shower photons.
+Furthermore, scintillators are mostly insensitive to the shower secondary photons.

 However, as discussed in reference \cite{LCm}, the strong correlation between $LCm$ and the total number of muons hitting the detectors is still present without considering the contribution to the signal from the muons.
-Therefore, even in scintillator arrays, $LCm$ could have some gamma/hadron discriminating power.
+Therefore, in this section, we investigate the possibility of using $LCm$, measured in scintillator arrays, as a gamma/hadron discriminator.

 In the present simulation framework (see section \ref{sec:intro}), the emulation of scintillator arrays can be easily done by introducing new calibration curves corresponding to their response to protons, muons, electrons and gammas as a function of the particle energy.